evemmiller/panmacmillan/README.md

 The results of the cleansing and analysis can be found [here](./publishing_data_results.csv)

 633 second formats were identified and their earliest confirmation dates were confirmed to be at least 6 weeks after the publication of the first edition.
+553 editions which should currently be excluded from confirmation were identified.

 ![Alt text](./results_table1.png "results")

 In these results you can see that each edition has a publication date and an earliest confirmation date.
 For most entries the confirmation date is a year prior to the publication date.